Hecke reciprocity and class groups: Generalization to imaginary quadratic fields

-In this case, we have: \begin{proposition} For every prime $p$ of $K$, we have $V_{n,p} \subset \ker(\mathrm{obs}_{n,p})$. \end{proposition} \begin{proof} This follows from Theorem \ref{thm: local Kummer obstruction}, once we check that there are no Hecke primes for the fields $F_n$.
+Suppose that $K$ is ramified at $3$, so that $(3) = \p^2$.
+(Since we assume $\Cl_K = 0$, this in fact forces $K = \Q(\sqrt{-3})$.)
+In this case, we have: \begin{proposition} For every prime $p$ of $K$, we have $V_{n,p} \subset \ker(q_{n,p})$. \end{proposition} \begin{proof} This follows from Theorem \ref{thm: local Kummer obstruction}, once we check that there are no Hecke primes for the fields $F_n$.
 By Lemma \ref{lem: Kummer Hecke ramification}, the only possible Hecke prime is $p = \p$, but since $e$ is odd in this case, even $\p$ is not a Hecke prime. \end{proof}

 Let $Y(K)_n^\un$ denote the vectors $v \in Y(K)_n$ such that, for every prime $p$ of $K$, the $G(K_p)$-orbit of $v$ corresponds to an element of $V_{n,p}$ under the bijection of Proposition \ref{prop: parameterization}.